MicrosoftDocs/biztalk-docs/biztalk/core/office365-adapters.md

 ---
 title: "Use the Office 365 Outlook Email adapter | Microsoft Docs"
-description: Send and receive messages using the Office 365 Outlook adapters in BizTalk Server ms.custom: "" ms.date: "06/19/2018" ms.prod: "biztalk-server"
+description: Send and receive messages using the Office 365 Outlook adapters in BizTalk Server, including Email, Calendar, and Contacts ms.custom: "" ms.date: "06/19/2018" ms.prod: "biztalk-server"